pkpivot/retry-demo/README.md

-Short demo of the @Retryable annotation in Spring Boot.
+Short demo of the handy @Retryable annotation in Spring Boot.